-If you cannot pay your Council Tax arrears and a Liability Order has been granted, the local authority can legally apply for an Attachment of Earnings Order.
-This means that the Council can instruct your employer to make deductions direct from your salary to pay towards your outstanding arrears.
-The employer is also allowed to deduct a fee of £1 to cover their administration costs.
+If a Liability Order has been granted for council tax arrears, the local authority can apply for an Attachment of Earnings Order.
+This means that the Council can ask your employer to make deductions from your salary to pay towards your outstanding arrears.

 Can the bailiff company set up an Attachment of Earnings Order?